Why I Chose Whole Foods and GAVE UP Sugar

 When you do something for love, it becomes much easier.

-At the same time, I began reading every label carefully.
-Preservatives, emulsifiers, seed oils and additives began disappearing from our food.
+We started juicing, and at the same time, I began reading labels carefully.
+Preservatives, emulsifiers, seed oils, and additives began disappearing from our food.
 Most packaged foods were removed from our shelves.

-In many cases, the things in the middle aisles are things we can actually make ourselves.
+In many cases, the foods in the middle aisles are things we can make ourselves.

 A Turning Point